...

 Energy Basics in Everyday Life

 Learning about energy efficiency, usage, and conservation helps us every day.
-These ideas are key to making the most of energy at home and elsewhere.
+These ideas are key to making the most of energy in our homes and communities, lowering bills and environmental impact.

 Energy SourceUsageNotes